Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

     * Category Profile page: Enter the category definition (Name, Visibility, Description, and an optional image).
 The category logical name is optional and will be computed based on the category name.
     * Product Association page: Assign/unassign product to this category.
+    * Marketplace association page: Assign/unassign all marketplaces or specific ones where this category will be visible and/or featured.

 4. Save the category.